User Tools

 Allow minimum SMB3 protocol

-Add the following line to the [global] section of smb.conf - If you experience problems with older clients not being able to connect, comment out this one.
+Add the following line to the `[global]` section of `smb.conf`.
+If you experience problems with older clients not being able to connect, comment out this line.

 server min protocol = SMB3